robertrypula/simple-tetris/README.md

 Tetris game.
 It handles game core - your role is to write the UI.
 Library was inspired by Redux and was written from scratch in TypeScript.

-*NOTE:* This project is still not finished.
+**NOTE:** This project is still not finished.
 More details in the TODO section below.

-API client example available on [CodeSandbox.io](https://codesandbox.io/s/l9o0lmm607)
+Code example of the simple API client is available on [CodeSandbox.io](https://codesandbox.io/s/l9o0lmm607)

 Library is shipped with ASCII runner - a simple way of bootstrapping Tetris game without the need of using the API.
 Browser example is available [here](https://cdn.rypula.pl/simple-tetris/v1.1.0/ascii-runner-browser.html).